Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Experimental results

-Additionally, we report SAR-only results in Table \ref{tab:BE-mm} (right), as it is an essential scenario in practice when optical images are either unavailable or heavily covered by clouds.
-DeCUR outperforms SimCLR in most scenarios by 5\%-8\%, while achieving comparable performance on fine-tuning with full labels.
-In addition, DeCUR outperforms single-modal Barlow Twins pretraining by 2.1\%-2.5\% with 1\% labels and 0.8\%-2.1\% with full labels, indicating that joint multimodal pretraining helps the model better understand individual modalities.
+We report SAR-only results in \cref{tab:BE-mm} (middle), as it is an essential scenario in practice when optical images are either unavailable or heavily covered by clouds.
+DeCUR outperforms other methods in most scenarios by a large margin (up to 7.8\%), while achieving slightly better performance on fine-tuning with full labels.
+In addition, DeCUR outperforms single-modal Barlow Twins pretraining by 2.7\%-3.2\% with 1\% labels and 2.0\%-2.4\% with full labels, indicating that joint multimodal pretraining helps the model better understand individual modalities.

+In addition, we compare DeCUR with state-of-the-art Earth observation foundation models on BigEarthNet-S2 with 10\% labels in \cref{tab:BE-mm} (right).
+DeCUR achieves better performance than existing models with comparable model sizes such as SeCo \cite{manas2021seasonal}, SSL4EO \cite{wang2022ssl4eo} and FG-MAE \cite{wang2023feature} in both linear probing and fine-tuning.
+Compared to SOTA large models, DeCUR is only slightly worse than CROMA \cite{fuller2024croma}, SkySense \cite{guo2023skysense} and SpectralGPT \cite{hong2023spectralgpt} with much fewer parameters, while even better than GFM \cite{mendieta2023towards} and SatMAE \cite{cong2022satmae}.